-Prazosin is best given with food with most dosing regimens including administration 2-3 times daily.
+Prazosin is best given with food (but can be given with or without food) with most dosing regimens including administration 2-3 times daily.
 If a dose is accidentally skipped, it can be given when it is remembered as long as timing of the next dose is appropriate.
 Do not double up on the next dose.
 Store prazosin at room temperature.

 INTERACTIONS WITH OTHER DRUGS

 In humans, tolerance has been a problem with Prazosin (meaning that after a while it does not work any more).
 Using the diuretic spironolactone concurrently seems to ameliorate this phenomenon.

 Some patients require multiple drugs to control blood pressure but it is important to note that hypotensive agents should not be combined without realizing that their effects will likely be additive.
 Medications that can increase the risk of low blood pressure include: ACE inhibitors, amlodipine, beta blockers, pentoxifylline, sildenafil, and telmisartan.

 CONCERNS AND CAUTIONS

 Prazosin may not be a good choice for patients with pre-existing low blood pressure.

 Dogs with the ABCB1 (formerly called the MDR1) mutation may be sensitive to this drug as they are sensitive to many other drugs.
 Prazosin may not be a good choice for such individuals.
 Dogs with this mutation are usually of the collie family but individuals may be genetically screened by Washington State University.
 For more information on testing, visit: